GAGGIUINO/gaggiuino.github.io/docs/learning/example-tools.md

 ## Spanner and allen key

 It is advisable to get an adjustable spanner due to the varying sizes of components requiring adjustment or removal - thermostats, steam wand, pressure transducer.
 Thermostats necessitate a 17mm spanner, as illustrated in the photo below.
 Pressure transducers, in particular, feature screws of different sizes in different kits.
+Connecting pressure transducer may need two spanners.

 ![steam_key](https://github.com/kozikow/gaggiuino.github.io/assets/722866/fac7c457-555b-4926-97bd-a386ed5b43f3)